tanlandy/Road_to_Tech/高频集锦/Meta.md

 2. If 99% of all integer numbers from the stream are between 0 and 100, how would you optimize it?

-In this case, we need an integer array of length 100 and a hashmap for these numbers that are not in [0,100].
+In this case, we need an integer array of length 100 and a counter for these numbers that are not in [0,100].

+I dont' think we need hashmap.
+As 99% is between 0-100.
+So can keep a counter for less_than_hundred and greater_than_hundred.